1. His birth name was David Dwight Eisenhower.

-In the spring of 1954, the American Public Golf Association installed an outdoor putting green just steps away the Oval Office.
+In the spring of 1954, the American Public Golf Association installed an outdoor putting green steps away from the Oval Office.
 To the dismay of Eisenhower, who was an avid golfer, the squirrels who roamed the White House grounds continually dug up the putting green to bury their acorns and walnuts.
 “The next time you see one of those squirrels go near my putting green, take a gun and shoot it!” he ordered his valet, Sergeant John Moaney.
-The Secret Service, however, wisely avoided the use of guns, and instead groundskeepers trapped the squirrels and released them into Rock Creek Park.
+The Secret Service, however, wisely avoided the use of guns, and instead, groundskeepers trapped the squirrels and released them into Rock Creek Park.

 5. His first son died of scarlet fever at age 3.

 Dwight and Mamie Eisenhower’s first son, Doud Dwight, was born on September 24, 1917.
 Little “Icky” was a happy child, but as Christmas 1920 approached, he fell ill with scarlet fever.
 The illness soon morphed into meningitis, and the 3-year-old died on January 2, 1921.
 The following year the couple had their only other child, John.